 Lions District 4-L4

 District 4-L4 oversees about 35 Lions clubs in Orange, San Bernardino and Los Angeles counties, California.
-The district is divided into six Zones.
+The district is divided into seven Zones.
 The district provides expertise, training and assistance to ensure the success of all the clubs in the district and serves a communication nexus between the clubs and Lions International.

 Lions Club International